Guest Post – A Focus on the Quantum Computing Stack is Holding Commercialization Back

 By Michael J. Biercuk and Alex Shih

-The relevance of quantum computing will ultimately hinge on one thing: whether a customer achieves a positive ROI from a quantum solution over an alternative computing tool for their problem.
-The point at which this is definitively achieved is known as quantum advantage.
+The relevance of quantum computing will ultimately hinge on one thing: whether a customer achieves a positive ROI from a quantum solution over an alternative computing tool for their commercial problem.

-Many end-users and data center providers are excited to be early adopters, trying to get ahead of a potential “ChatGPT moment” in quantum computing.
-They simply want machines they can deploy and use to solve the business-critical problems they have.
+Many end-users and data center providers are excited to be early adopters, seeing a chance to accelerate the problems key to unlocking the future of AI, chemistry, and energy.
+They simply want machines they can deploy easily, interoperate with other existing systems and compute clusters, and use to solve the business-critical problems they or their customers have.

-That’s not how the industry typically frames discussions of quantum computing: turning inwards, we tend to prioritize highlighting the R&D efforts in quantum error correction underway to address the challenge of error in quantum hardware.
-Hardware errors act like a handbrake on the development of quantum computing, so perhaps out of defensiveness, our community has focused its engagement on describing progress on technological features.
+That’s not how the industry typically frames discussions of quantum computing: turning inwards, we tend to prioritize highlighting the R&D efforts in quantum error correction underway to address the central challenge of error in quantum hardware.
+Hardware errors act like a handbrake on the development of quantum computing, so out of our scientific interest or perhaps out of defensiveness, our community has focused its engagement on describing progress on technological features.

 What’s the wrong way to sell a pen?
 To talk about its features and its capabilities.